 “All of the guilt that he experienced, and all of the shame did not conquer lust in his life.”

 He discovered a book by Francois Mauriac, a Catholic, French novelist who wrote a book called What I Believe.
 And in that book, he had a chapter on sexuality, and lust in particular, in which he described his own war against it as a little, Catholic young man.
 And he says that all of the guilt that he experienced, and all of the shame did not conquer lust in his life.
-Rather, he came to discover that one great power exists that can conquer lust and that is the power described in the Beatitude: “Blessed are the poor in heart, for they shall see God” (Matthew 5:8).
+Rather, he came to discover that one great power exists that can conquer lust and that is the power described in the Beatitude: “Blessed are the pure in heart, for they shall see God” (Matthew 5:8).

 The man who was writing this and reading that book wrote this paragraph which describes his own discovery.